OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

 .. option:: --hidenodata

-    Even if any band contains nodata value, giving this option makes the VRT band not report the NoData.
+    Even if any band contains nodata value, giving this option makes the output band not report the NoData.
 Useful when you want to control the background color of the dataset.
 By using along with the -addalpha option, you can prepare a dataset which doesn't report nodata value but is transparent in areas with no